 For the more budget-conscious jukebox fans, there's a large range of miniature or replica jukeboxes available.
 These offer much the same connectivity and style, but in a smaller, more reasonably-priced package.

 Today the jukebox is still with us.
 They’ve largely disappeared from bars and social venues, replaced with smaller, internet-connected digital jukeboxes.
 These digital jukeboxes tend to allow access to many more tracks, and also help venue operators with advertising tools, sales analytics and much more.
 Some even play music videos or animations on the screen.

 The Sound Leisure Rocket Vinyl jukebox.
 (From £8995.00) [ view in store ]

 So for those oldskool bars with a vintage theme, for music purists and audiophiles, and of course for many dedicated music fans and collectors, only a “real” jukebox will do.
 But what is a “real” jukebox, and what features do they include?

 Types of Jukebox

 Jukeboxes can play music from a huge variety of different sources.
 Most are focused on a particular format and offer others as backups, or to widen the jukebox’s versatility.
-For example, it would be unusual to find a jukebox that can play CD and vinyl (although the ??? can play both), but most CD or vinyl jukeboxes will also allow secondary connectivity; via Bluetooth, radio or aux-in.
+For example, it would be unusual to find a jukebox that can play CD and vinyl, but most CD or vinyl jukeboxes will also allow secondary connectivity; via Bluetooth, radio or aux-in.